Mount Moturau

-Mount Moturau is a mountain at height 1,497 m, rising south west of the Hope Arm of Lake Manapouri and clearly visible from Manapouri township.
+Mount Moturau is a mountain at height 1,497 m, rising southwest of the Hope Arm of Lake Manapouri and clearly visible from Manapouri township.
 Note: Topographic map C44, Hunter Mountains, GR 2080950E 5497500N.
-Not named on official mapping pre 10 May 2001.
+Not named on official mapping pre-10 May 2001.

 History

 The name Moturau was originally the Maori name for the summer village of what is now known as Manapouri.
 It is also the name of a tourist vessel on Lake Manapouri as well as a hut on the Kepler Track and was said to be an older name for Lake Manapouri itself.